jmgirard/rocker-bayes/README.md

 # Test between-and-within-chain parallelization

 Note that this small model won't get much benefit from within-chain parallelization.
-It's just used to test that everything is working.
+It's just used to quickly test that everything is working.

 ```r
 library(brms)